-Do you get a headache when you see the acronyms CMYK and RGB?
+Do you know the main difference between CMYK and RGB colors?
 Are these too difficult to understand?
 Or perhaps you are eager to know what they mean and have failed to find the right explanation so far!
 Well, don’t worry.
 Today, all your confusions will be cleared one by one, and by the end of this read, you will definitely be a pro at knowing what CMYK and RGB stand for.

 Take it seriously when we say that being a designer, you need to know what these two acronyms mean.
 CMYK and RGB are printing color modes that can help you in planning and optimizing each stage of your design process.
 The use of RGB and CMYK differs depending on the platform it is being used.
 We will be discussing which color mode is better than the other later, but for now, let us see what RGB and CMYK stand for.